hypre-space/hypredrive/interfaces/julia/README.md

 The current fallback distribution model is source/install-prefix based: users either build HYPREDRV from this checkout or install HYPREDRV separately and set `HYPREDRV_PREFIX` or `HYPREDRV_LIBRARY`. `HYPREDRV_DIR` is accepted only as a compatibility alias.
 Binary releases can be distributed from this monorepo through Julia artifacts without moving the package out of this repository.
-The first artifact policy is MPItrampoline, with Linux x86_64 glibc tarballs hosted on GitHub Releases and bound into `Artifacts.toml`. macOS, Linux aarch64, musl, Windows, OpenMPI, and custom-MPI artifacts are not shipped until explicit additional artifact flavors are added.
+Release artifacts cover x86_64 and aarch64 Linux with glibc, x86_64 and aarch64
+macOS, and x86_64 Windows.
+Linux and macOS artifacts link to MPItrampoline;
+the Windows artifact links to Microsoft MPI.
+Windows ARM64, Linux musl, OpenMPI, and custom MPI artifacts are not shipped.
-`MPItrampoline_jll` is a normal package dependency.
-The module loads it lazily: source-tree and install-prefix workflows do not need to instantiate the artifact dependency, while artifact-backed installs preload MPItrampoline before opening `libHYPREDRV_Julia`.
+`MPItrampoline_jll` and `MicrosoftMPI_jll` are normal package dependencies.
+The module selects and loads the applicable runtime lazily: source-tree and install-prefix workflows do not need to instantiate the artifact runtime, while artifact-backed installs preload it before opening `libHYPREDRV_Julia`.

-Release maintainers must build and bind the Linux x86_64 artifact through the `Julia Artifacts` workflow before creating the release tag:
+Release maintainers must build and bind all five platform artifacts through the `Julia Artifacts` workflow before creating the release tag:

 1. Run the workflow manually on the release branch with the workflow input `update_artifacts_toml=true` and `release_tag` set to the future tag name.